What is Hypermobility?

 Hypermobility is a condition that exists when joints move beyond the normal expected range for the specific joint.
-Often inherited, hypermobility can occur is considered a benign condition, but it can cause an array of symptoms that could require treatment.
+Often inherited, hypermobility is considered a benign condition, but it can cause an array of symptoms that could require treatment.
 Sometimes referred to as “loose joints” or being “double-jointed,” hypermobile joints could also be a side effect of a more severe medical condition.
 At Interventional Orthopedics of Atlanta, Dr. Christopher Williams and his team provide innovative treatment options for hypermobility that may be causing unpleasant symptoms.
 Learn more about how we can help you by reaching out to our Atlanta, GA facility to schedule your initial consultation.
 Dr. Williams will be able to create a treatment plan that adheres to your particular needs and concerns.

-The main identifying symptom of hypermobility are joints that appear loose and move farther than the normal range of motion.
+The main identifying symptom of joint hypermobility are joints that appear loose and move farther than the normal range of motion.
 However, hypermobility can also lead to a number of other symptoms, including:

 - Pain and discomfort in the joint